(CNN)Here's a look at the life of former Russian Prime Minister Dmitry Medvedev.

 March 2, 2008 - Is elected president of Russia with an estimated 70 percent of the vote.

-May 7, 2008 - Is inaugurated as president of Russia in a ceremony held at the Kremlin.
+May 7, 2008 - Is sworn in as president of Russia in a ceremony held at the Kremlin.

 August 26, 2008 - Recognizes the independence claims of two breakaway Georgian regions.

-November 5, 2008 - In a national address, Medvedev announces the possible deployment of short-range missiles near Poland capable of striking NATO if the Obama administration presses ahead with a missile defense shield in Europe.
+November 5, 2008 - In a national address, Medvedev announces the possible deployment of short-range missiles if the United States presses ahead with a missile defense shield in Europe.

-November 14, 2008 - Medvedev backs away from prior threat of possible short-range missiles.
+November 14, 2008 - Medvedev backs away from prior threat of deploying short-range missiles.